ISM-APAC/CypressFramework/README.md

 	"json": true
 }
  ```

+ Let’s explain what’s happening here:

+reportDir – it’s the directory to which we’re going to output the results of our tests.
+The overwrite flag – toggles the rule that allows/disallows overwriting previous reports.
+The html flag – generates a report when a test is completed.
+The json flag – generates a json file for each completed test.

 ## Script configuration in package.json
  ```

 "clean-reports":"rm -rf cypress/reports",
 "test": "npx cypress run",
 "merge-report": "npx mochawesome-merge --reportDir cypress/reports/separate-reports cypress/reports/full_report.json",